ian-quinn/pancake/README.md

 **Bugs**
 - [ ] Some flashes are not assigned with types
 - [ ] .docx files are skimed out in the Bookshelf page
-- [x] Posts cannot be accessed by browser on portable devices showing Internal Sever Error
+- [x] Posts cannot be accessed by browser on portable devices showing Internal Server Error
 - [ ] Baidu map API failed
 - [ ] Bootstrap Calendar showing the last year
 - [x] Locale toggle will not appear on certain browsers like 360